OpenFAST/openfast/docs/source/user/hydrodyn/output_files.rst

 Total Buoyancy Loads
 -------------------------
-This section details the buoyancy loads of the undisplaced substructure when summed about the PRP (0,0,0).
+This section details the buoyancy loads of the undisplaced substructure when summed about (0,0,0).
 The external buoyancy includes the effects of marine growth, and only applies to members whose **PropPot** flag is set to FALSE.
 The internal buoyancy is the negative effect on buoyancy due to flooding or ballasting and is independent of the